KunalMansukhani/Crypto-News-Notifier/README.txt

 	1) Create a POST request to http://localhost:5500
 	2) In the body of the request (form-data) send these fields
 		a) sender (any string value)
-		b) channel_name (basketball or soccer)
+		b) channel_name (bitcoin or ethereum)
 		c) num_msg (any integer value)
 		d) id (any integer value)
 		e) msg_type (info or end)
 	3) Fire the request

-On the webpage (index.html) Subscribe to soccer and/or basketball (based on the POST request) and see the notificaitons coming through.
+On the webpage (index.html) Subscribe to bitcoin and/or ethereum (based on the POST request) and see the notificaitons coming through.